dhruv-chaudhary/throttl/README.md

 A high-performance rate limiting service built with Bun.
 Throttl implements a token bucket algorithm to control request rates per domain.

+### Deep Dive (Blog Post)

+Want to know why I built this, how it works under the hood, and how it performed in benchmarks?

+👉 Read the full write-up here: [**buildbreakrepeat.dev/posts/rate-limiter-for-web-scraping**](https://buildbreakrepeat.dev/posts/rate-limiter-for-web-scraping/)

 ## Features

 - **Token Bucket Rate Limiting**: Implements a configurable token bucket algorithm